lerwickbrianw/Project2/README.md

 Add to order button – As a Beaver Wood Carvers store owner, I want to provide the customer with a button to add the product to the order so that they can add items to their order.

+- Task - add order button to products.ejs
+- Task - update routes to insert into orders table

 ### 7. User Story Seven

 Edit order page - As a Beaver Wood Carvers customer, I would like to be able to update or delete items on my order so that I can change my mind or make corrections before finalizing the order.

-- Task - create orderedit.ejs
+- Task - create order/edit.ejs

 ### 8. User Story Eight